yandthj/HPC/docs/Documentation/Systems/Vermilion/running.md

 ## Linking Intel's MKL library.

-The environment defined by sourcing the file /nopt/nrel/apps/210929a/myenv.2110041605 enables loading of many other modules, including one for Intel's MKL library.
-Then to build against MKL using the Intel compilers icc or ifort you normally just need to add the flag **-mkl**.
+The environment defined by sourcing the file ```/nopt/nrel/apps/210929a/myenv.2110041605``` enables loading of many other modules, including one for Intel's MKL library.
+Then to build against MKL using the Intel compilers icc or ifort you normally just need to add the flag ```-mkl```.

-There are examples in the directory /nopt/nrel/apps/210929a/example/mkl.
+There are examples in the directory ```/nopt/nrel/apps/210929a/example/mkl```.
 There is a Readme.md file that explains in a bit more detail.

-Assuming you copied the example directory to you home directory the mkl examples will be in ~example/mkl
+Assuming you copied the example directory to your home directory the mkl examples will be in ~/example/mkl

 The short version is that you can:

 ```
 [joeuser@vs-login-1 mkl]$ cd ~/example/mkl